ekoi/automated-curation-platform/README.md

 By centralizing and automating these crucial components, ACP provides an efficient, scalable, and adaptable solution for deposit package generation.
 This design makes it significantly easier for users to manage, curate, and deliver content that meets precise repository standards, promoting streamlined workflows and enhancing the quality of digital content management.

+## Integrating OpenTelemetry Protocol (OTLP) in ACP
+To enhance observability and monitoring within ACP, DANS integrates the OpenTelemetry Protocol (OTLP), a telemetry data protocol optimized for collecting and transmitting metrics, logs, and traces.
+OTLP brings several key benefits to ACP:

+- **Unified Observability**: OTLP simplifies tracking and monitoring by aggregating data across various services, providing a comprehensive view of the platform’s performance and behavior.
+- **Scalability**: The protocol efficiently handles large volumes of telemetry data, ensuring ACP can scale effectively as demand grows.
+- **Enhanced Insights**: OTLP enables detailed performance analysis, empowering ACP to identify and optimize areas within the automated curation process, ultimately improving the efficiency and accuracy of curated deposit packages.

+## Implementing TUS Protocol in ACP
+ACP also utilizes the TUS Protocol, an open protocol designed for reliable, resumable file uploads.
+This protocol offers several significant benefits to ACP:

+- **Resumable Uploads**: TUS supports resumable uploads, allowing large files to be uploaded in segments and resuming from where they left off in case of interruptions.
+This is particularly beneficial for handling large datasets or multimedia files in ACP.
+- **Reliability**: TUS reduces the risk of upload failures, ensuring data integrity and consistency by allowing for seamless recovery from connectivity issues.
+- **Scalability**: The protocol efficiently manages high-volume and high-frequency file uploads, allowing ACP to handle diverse and large datasets across multiple repositories with ease.
+- **Improved User Experience**: By reducing upload failures and ensuring smoother file transfers, TUS enhances the user experience, making ACP more dependable for users needing to transfer substantial files reliably.

 ## Implementations of the Automated Curation Platform (ACP)

 At DANS, we have developed several implementations of the Automated Curation Platform (ACP) to cater to different curation needs and repository targets: